kalpanabaheti/A-Little-About-My-Day-To-Day/recreationalsolving/StrangeConstraints/README.md

-**This is a generalized system to solve problems like the ones below with m slots, n items, and k constraints**
+**This is a generalized system to solve problems like the one below with m slots, n items, and k constraints**

 The inspiration - Messr Baker, Dyer, Farmer, Glover, and Hosier are seated around a circular table, playing poker.
 Each gentleman is the namesake of the profession